-Ready to feel the heat with a fun summer activity that presents a learning challenge?
+Ready to feel the heat of summer?
+Here is a fun summer activity that presents a learning challenge:

 - To build a solar water heater.

 - To test it to see how high it can raise the temperature of the water.

 - To continue testing and improve the design to get the greatest temperature change of the water possible.

 This 5-page Design Squad download from PBS/NASA will provide a great summer activity for older students — fun, but purposeful!

 First, students are presented with the background idea — astronauts staying on the moon will need a heat source to protect them from the frigid temperatures.
 An example of a hot water heater is shown.
 But don’t let this example limit the participant’s own design!